The Mystery Of The CSS Float Property

 myDiv.style.cssFloat = "left";

-Practical Uses for Float
+Practical Uses For Float

 Floats can be used to resolve a number of design challenges in CSS layouts.
 Some examples are discussed here.